SalomePlatform/adao/doc/en/advanced.rst

 ---------------------------------------------------

 .. index:: single: Logging
+.. index:: single: Debug
+.. index:: single: setDebug

 When running a calculation, useful data and messages are logged.
 There are two ways to obtain theses information.

 The first one, and the preferred way, is to use the built-in variable "*Debug*" available in every ADAO case.
-It is available through the edition GUI of the module.
+It can be reached in the module's graphical user interface (GUI) as well as in the textual interface (TUI).
 Setting it to "*1*" will send messages in the log window of the YACS scheme execution.

 The second one consist in using the "*logging*" native module of Python (see the Python documentation http://docs.python.org/library/logging.html for more